pulumi/pulumi-hugo/themes/default/content/docs/guides/oidc/_index.md

 The Subject and custom claims are particularly useful for configuring trust relationships, as they allow you to set very fine-grained conditions for credentials.

-## Configuring OpenID Connect for Your Cloud Provider
+## Configuring OpenID Connect for your cloud provider

 To configure OIDC for your cloud provider, refer to one of our guides: